 Although I joy in thee, I have no joy of this contract to-night: It is too rash, too unadvised, too sudden; Too like the lightning, which doth cease to be Ere one can say, "It lightens."
 Sweet, good-night!
-This bud of love by summer's ripening breath May prove a beauteous flower when next we meet- she spoke the words as though they conveyed no meaning to her.
-It was not nervousness.
-Indeed, so far from being nervous, she was absolutely self-contained.
-It was simply bad art.
-She was a complete failure.
+This bud of love by summer's ripening breath May prove a beauteous flower when next we meet--